RaphaelItotia/Flat-file-to-SQL-via-Excel/README.md

 ![SQL Outcome](images/SQL.png)

-This outline should help you get started with converting your flat file data to SQL using Excel.
-If you need more detailed instructions or assistance with any specific step, feel free to ask!
+These steps should help you get started with loading your flat file data into SQL using Excel.
+If you need assistance with any specific step, feel free to ask!